 So, how about those City services?
 Snow removal?
 Pshawww!
 The City's plan is to wait for the rain.
 Get out of your car and take public transit!

 "Ooops!
 Sorry!
-The buses can't run because one of the two plough operators is on
+The buses can't run because one of the two plough operators is on holidays, and we can't afford to pay over-time".

 My sister-in-law observed a City truck driver, with a plough, and a hopper full of sand and salt, snooze on her quiet corner for over two hours.